Mer completes divestment of UK fleet charging business through management buyout

 And, although renewable guarantee of origin certificates are related to existing energy, an increase in certificates purchased increases the demand for a higher proportion of renewable energy in the grid mix, which should eventually lead to the production of more of it.

-With a growing number of suppliers claiming to have strong credentials, we do advise that you assess each supplier’s ethos, goals and actions when it comes to considering your energy tariff.
+With a growing number of suppliers claiming to have strong credentials, we do advise that you assess each supplier’s ethos, goals and actions when it comes to considering your energy tariff, and choose a supplier whose sustainability values are aligned with your own.

 Renewables made up an impressive 30% of the global electricity mix in 2023.
 By 2030, world leaders are aiming to increase renewables to 60% of global electricity.